nickgirga/musik/README.md

 ### Known Issues:

 'HdyViewSwitcherBar' doesn't seem to be cooperating with my GTK composite template.
 Because of this, I have reverted back to using the standard 'GtkStackSwitcher'.
 It looks a lot less elegant and flows off of phone screens by default, but I plan on tackling this soon.
 In the meantime, using the "scale-to-fit" script on Phosh should make it usable via mobile.
-This can be done by launching the terminal and running "scale-to-fit musik on" as user.
+This can be done by launching the terminal and running `scale-to-fit musik on` as user.